odnr93/routilux/docs/README.md

 # Documentation

-This directory contains the Sphinx documentation for flowforge.
+This directory contains the Sphinx documentation for routilux.

 ## Building the Documentation